SSyncropel Docs

 spl init

-spl serve --daemon --insecure-localhost
+spl serve --insecure-localhost

 spl service-account create --bootstrap \